jacobwillemsma/flightportal/README.md

-# flightportal
+# FlightPortal
-Project for displaying the details of planes overhead on an Adafruit MatrixPortal and LED matrix
+Project for displaying the details of planes overhead on LED matrix displays

 (video sped up to make the file fit, the speeds and delays are configurable anyway)

 https://user-images.githubusercontent.com/103124527/206902629-1f31bd41-d8a8-415e-a35a-625efb20b3d6.MOV

+**FlightPortal** supports two hardware platforms:
+1. **Adafruit MatrixPortal** with 64x32 LED/RGB Matrix (original implementation)
+2. **Raspberry Pi** with RGB LED matrices (supports chaining for larger displays)

-Uses an Adafruit MatrixPortal and a 64x32 LED/RGB Matrix (P4), and some fairly hacked-together FlightRadar24 API-style scraping to display the details of flights passing overhead.
-That code being unoffical, it may break at any time!
+Uses FlightRadar24 API-style scraping to display flight details passing overhead.
+That code being unofficial, it may break at any time!

+## Hardware Options

+### Option 1: Adafruit MatrixPortal (Original)

-To make one you will need:
+You will need:
 1. A MatrixPortal (https://www.adafruit.com/product/4745)
 2. A P4, 64x32 RGB matrix panel (I get mine from Aliexpress)
 3. The case I designed (https://www.thingiverse.com/thing:5701517)